 Size and weight

 NIRSpec has a size of approximately 1.9 m x 1.3 m x 0.7 m and weighs less than 220 kg.

-NIRSpec will be the first multi-object spectrograph in space, made possible by a state-of-the-art instrument design and the use of almost a quarter of a million micro-shutters arranged in four arrays (provided by NASA’s Goddard Space Flight Center).
+NIRSpec will be the first multi-object spectrograph in space, thanks to a state-of-the-art instrument design and the use of almost a quarter of a million micro-shutters arranged in four arrays (provided by NASA’s Goddard Space Flight Center).

 NIRSpec is equipped with an integral field unit optimized for the spectroscopic study of complex extended objects.
-It will provide 900 spectra per exposure over a field of view of 3” x 3”.
+It will provide 900 spectra per exposure over a field of view of 3 x 3 arcminutes.

 The structural parts of NIRSpec and almost all of its mirrors are made of Silicon Carbide (SiC), a novel ceramic material, with very high stiffness-to-mass ratio and thermal stability.

 NIRSpec will allow scientists to study objects embedded in shrouds of gas and dust, to find out more about how galaxies formed and evolved, and to characterise the atmospheres of extrasolar planets to determine if water is present.